About Sup to Srt

 • Accessibility advocates who need editable captions for customization

-• Mac and Linux users who can't use Windows-only tools like Subtitle Edit
+• Mac and Linux users who prefer browser tools instead of desktop subtitle software

 Limitations